Melania (memoir)

-Melania is a coffee table memoir written by the 45th and 47th First Lady of the United States Melania Trump, published on October 8, 2024.
+Melania is a 2024 coffee table memoir written by Melania Trump, the first lady of the United States as the wife of President Donald Trump.
+It was published on October 8, 2024.

 Background and promotion

 On July 25, 2024, Melania Trump announced that she was writing a memoir set to be released in the fall.
 She described the writing process as "incredibly rewarding" but "daunting at times."
 She promoted the book by posting a series of short-form videos on social media and conducting an interview with Ainsley Earhardt on Fox & Friends on September 26, 2024, her first interview in over two years.
 Her husband Donald Trump also promoted the book at his rallies while running for re-election, although he admitted that he had not yet read it.

 Content

 In the memoir, Melania Trump reflects on her childhood in socialist Slovenia, her modeling career, how she met Donald Trump in 1998, and her tenure as First Lady from 2017 to 2021.

 The memoir also reveals some personal beliefs held by Melania Trump previously unknown to the public, such as her being pro-choice, a view contrasting with that of her husband.
 Additionally, she states in the book that she strongly disagreed with her husband's family separation policy in 2018.
 However, she echoes her husband's 2020 election denial claims, writing, "Many Americans still have doubts about the election to this day.
 I am not the only person who questions the results."